Skip to content

 Uncertain distributions

 A literature-reported delay rarely comes with exact parameters.
-Wrap the uncertainty inline with uncertain: parameters that are themselves distributions, nestable to any depth.
-The result is still a univariate distribution, so it composes as a leaf everywhere, and rand draws the marginal (a fresh parameter draw each call); the rest of the surface reports the template's central values until you pin concrete parameters with update (guard against a forgotten collapse with has_uncertain).
+Write the uncertainty inline with @uncertain (as onset_admit does above): a distribution literal in a parameter slot reads as that parameter's prior, the natural spelling of the positional uncertain family form.
+The result is still a univariate distribution, so it composes as a leaf everywhere, and rand draws the marginal (a fresh parameter draw each call); the rest of the surface reports a fixed placeholder for each uncertain parameter until concrete values are pinned with update (guard against a forgotten collapse with has_uncertain).

 Learning more